fynnbrem/smart-deconstruction-planner/GOALS.md

       and diagonal rails.

 # Bugs
+- The deconstructor for item requests does not remove item requests for ghosts.
+  - Probably can't do anything about it without rewriting the entire logic.
+  - Probably not important.

+# Fixed

 - Behemoth stomper shells try to get added even without the mod active.

-# Fixed

 - Having a permanent "trees and rocks only" planner will allow you to insert entities into it.

 # Discarded